TheoLem00/Pok-mon-Cards-Price-Updater/README.md

 How to Use the Pokémon Card Price Updater

 1 - Download the Required Files:
-First, download both the Excel file and the Python (.py) script.
+First, download the Excel file, the Python (.py) script and the "packages.txt" file.
 Save them in the same folder so you can easily locate them later, as their file paths will be needed.

 2 - Set Up the Excel File:
 Open the Excel file.
 You will need to enable the Developer tab.
 To do this: